 We may conduct future offerings of our common stock, preferred stock or other securities convertible into our common stock to fund acquisitions, finance operations or for other purposes.
 In addition, as of December 31, 2014, we had outstanding 42,974,463 shares of common stock, of which approximately 15,346,863 shares are restricted securities that may be sold in accordance with the resale restrictions under Rule 144 of the Securities Act or pursuant to a resale registration statement.
 Also, as of December 31, 2014, we had outstanding options to purchase 2,080,749 shares of common stock and warrants to purchase 42,083 shares of common stock that, if exercised, would result in these additional shares becoming available for sale.
 A large portion of these shares, options and warrants are held by a small number of persons and investment funds.
 We have also registered all common stock subject to options outstanding or reserved for issuance under our 2005 Stock Plan, 2012 Equity Incentive Plan and 2012 Employee Stock Purchase Plan.
 An aggregate of 2,254,948 and 305,570 shares of our common stock are reserved for future issuance under the 2012 Equity Incentive Plan and the 2012 Employee Stock Purchase Plan, respectively.
 In addition, as of December 31, 2014, 5,108,212 shares of our common stock are presently reserved for future issuance upon conversion of the Notes.
 These shares will be eligible for resale in the public market upon issuance.
-Also, on December 17, 2014, the SEC declared effective our registration statement, we may offer and sell securities at a maximum aggregate of 12,744,9328 shares of our common stock that may be sold by two selling security holders.
+Also, on December 17, 2014, the SEC declared effective our registration statement on Form S-3.
+Under the registration statement, we may offer and sell securities at a maximum aggregate offering price of up to \$112.8 million.
+We also registered the resale of 12,749,328 shares of our common stock that may be sold by two selling security holders.